dsmsuite/dsmsuite.github.io/user_guide.md

 A few standard analyzers are provided.
 If none of the provided analyzers suites your needs, it is possible to write an own analyzer as long as its writes the result to a DSI file.

+## Transformer
+The transformer applied transformations on the DSI file.
+It for example can add transitive relations or rename elements.
+This will later result in a modified DSM.

 ## DSM builder
 The DSM builder uses a DSI file to create a DSM file.
 To build the DSM file it:
-* It reads the components and elements from the DSI file.
+* Reads the components and elements from the DSI file.
-* It builds an element hierarchy as can be observed on the left side of the DSM viewer.
+* Builds an element hierarchy as can be observed on the left side of the DSM viewer.
-* It reads the relations between the elements from the file.
+* Reads the relations between the elements from the file.
-* It calculates the derived dependency weights for all cells.
+* Calculates the derived dependency weights for all cells.
-* It flags cyclic relations, so the can accentuated in the DSM.
+* Flags cyclic relations, so the can emphasised in the DSM.
 In the future it might also evaluate dependency rules to verify that the code conforms to the defined architecture.

 ## DSM Viewer